AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc-wf-library.md

 description: You must purchase a Workfront Library license to be able to access Workfront Library from the Workfront for Adobe Creative Cloud extension.
 ---

-# Use Adobe Workfront for Adobe Creative Cloud with Workfront Library
+# Use Adobe Workfront for Adobe Creative Cloud with Workfront Library {#use-adobe-workfront-for-adobe-creative-cloud-with-workfront-library}

 You must purchase a Workfront Library license to be able to access Workfront Library from the Workfront for Adobe Creative Cloud extension.